 The rgdal package is a library that provides bindings to GDAL (Geospatial Data Abstraction Library).
 It can be used to read many different raster and vector file types, including KML.
-In this post I’ll show how to install GDAL and rgdal on Linux, and how to use rgdal to read a KML file.
+In this post I’ll show how to install GDAL and rgdal on a *nix system such as Ubuntu or CentOS, and how to use rgdal to read a KML file.

 Installing with package manager